mathjax/MathJax/docs/html/_sources/options/HTML-CSS.txt

     (even if it doesn't contain the needed character), so order these carefully.

+.. describe:: mtextFontInherit: false

+    This setting controls whether ``<mtext>`` elements will be typeset using the math fonts or the font of the surrounding text.
+When ``false``, the font for ``mathvariant="normal"`` will be used;
+    when ``true``, the font will be inherited from the surrounding paragraph.

+.. describe:: EqnChunk: 50
+              EqnChunkFactor: 1.5
+	      EqnChunkDelay: 100

+    These values control how "chunky" the display of mathematical expressions will be; that is, how often the equations will be updated as they are processed.

+    ``EqnChunk`` is the number of equations that will be typeset before they appear on screen.
+Larger values make for less visual flicker as the equations are drawn, but also mean longer delays before the reader sees anything.

+    ``EqChunkFactor`` is the factor by which the ``EqnChunk`` will grow after each chunk is displayed.

+    ``EqChunkDelay`` is the time (in milliseconds) to delay between chunks (to allow the browser to respond to other user interaction).

+    Set ``EqnChunk`` to 1, ``EqnChunkFactor`` to 1, and ``EqnChunkDelay`` to 10 to get the behavior from MathJax v1.1 and below.

+.. describe:: linebreaks: {}

+    This is an object that configures automatic linebreaking in the HTML-CSS output.
+In order to be backward compatible with earlier versions of MathJax, only explicit line breaks are performed by default, so you must enable line breaks if you want automatic ones.
+The object contains the following values:

+    .. describe:: automatic: false

+        This controls the automatic breaking of expressions: when ``false``, only ``linebreak="newline"`` is processed; when
+        ``true``, line breaks are inserted automatically in long expressions.

+    .. describe:: width: "container"

+      This controls how wide the lines of mathematics can be.

+      Use an explicit width like ``"30em"`` for a fixed width.
+      Use ``"container"`` to compute the size from the containing element.
+      Use ``"nn% container"`` for a portion of the container.
+      Use ``"nn%"`` for a portion of the window size.

+      The container-based widths may be slower, and may not produce the expected results if the layout width changes due to the removal of previews or inclusion of mathematics during typesetting.

 .. describe:: styles: {}

     This is a list of CSS declarations for styling the HTML-CSS